mougiakouel/QGIS-Training-Manual/create_vector_data/topo_editing.rst

 |hard| |TY| Tool: Merge Features
 -------------------------------------------------------------------------------

-Find and select these farms:
+* Find and select these farms:

 .. image:: ../_static/create_vector_data/073.png
    :align: center

-Use the :guilabel:`Merge Selected Features` and :guilabel:`Merge Attributes of Selected Features` tools, and note the differences.
+* Use the :guilabel:`Merge Selected Features` and :guilabel:`Merge Attributes
+  of Selected Features` tools.
+* Note the differences.

 :ref:`Check your results <create-vector-topology-4>`